shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 With the table still covered in flour, he finally gave in to his curiosity.
 "And so, Poppet?
 What happened to Penny?
 Did she ever remember the lyrics to her song?"

 "Oh, no, Papa," Holly responded, chewing her lip as she carefully pushed the rolling pin over the dough one more time.
-"No, the words were gone forever."
+"No, the words were gone forever.
+But she never forgot the tune."

 "And the sorceress?
 Where did she go, and why didn't she help Penny?"